Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == K-Maps with Don't-Care Conditions

 #definition[Don't-Care Conditions][
-  Situations where output value doesn't matter (marked as X or d):
+  Situations where output value doesn't matter (marked as #cross):
   - Invalid input combinations
   - Outputs that are never used
   - Incompletely specified functions